terramate-io/terramate/docs/configuration/index.md

 # Config merging

-The configuration defined in a directory is merged into a single configuration where multiple blocks of same type can be defined if their contents do not conflict.
-In other words, the definition of a block can be split into multiple blocks where each defines a part of the whole definition.
-The only exceptions are the [generate](../code-generation/index.md) blocks and the `import` blocks.
+Multiple configuration blocks of the same type defined in a directory are merged into a single configuration, provided their contents do not conflict.
+For instance, the block definitions can be split into several blocks, with each one defining a part of the whole.
+The exceptions to this are the [generate](../code-generation/index.md) and `import` blocks.

 The [globals](../data-sharing/index.md) block extends the merging to the hierarchy of globals.

 For example, the configuration below is valid: